perpetualKid/BrickPi.Uwp/README.md

 ### BrickPi

 Next you need to get a reference to the BrickPi instance.
-The BrickPi is connected to an UART port on the Raspberry, which could be specified by name like "UART0", but as the current Raspberry Pi only have one UART available, this could be dropped and the first available UART is used
+The BrickPi is connected to an UART port on the Raspberry, which could be specified by name like "UART0".
+The current Raspberry Pi only has one UART available, this could be dropped and the first available UART is used

 ```C#